Why Water Is A Universal Solvent

 Cellular Structure and Function

 Water is essential for maintaining the structure and function of cells.
-It provides turgor pressure in plant cells, keeping them firm and upright.
-In animal cells, water helps to maintain cell shape and volume.
+Even so, in animal cells, water helps to maintain cell shape and volume.
 Water also participates in many biochemical reactions within cells, such as protein folding, DNA replication, and enzyme catalysis.
+Now, it provides turgor pressure in plant cells, keeping them firm and upright.
 The hydrophobic effect, mediated by water, is a critical driving force in the formation of biological membranes and the proper folding of proteins.

 Limitations of Water as a Solvent